DT

 Tribune News Service

-Mandi, June 13
+Mandi, June 11

 The hoteliers and taxi operators of Manali have opposed the setting up of the ropeway to Rohtang Pass.
-The National Green Tribunal (NGT) had on Friday asked the state government to speed up work on the Rohtang ropeway project, which has left the hoteliers as well taxi operators of Manali worried.
+The National Green Tribunal (NGT) had yesterday asked the state government to speed up work on the Rohtang ropeway project, which has left the hoteliers as well taxi operators of Manali worried.

-Reacting about the ropeway project, Gupt Ram, a taxi operator in Manali, said, “The ropeway to Rohtang Pass from Palchan near Manali will affect the livelihood of taxi operators.
+Reacting about the ropeway project, Gupt Ram, a taxi operator in Manali, said that “The ropeway to Rohtang Pass from Palchan near Manali will affect the livelihood of taxi operators.
 A majority of taxi operators run their taxis to Rohtang Pass from Manali during tourist season to make some earning.
 After the ropeway is set up, taxi operators will lose their livelihood.”

 “A meeting of taxi operators will be held soon to discuss the issue and chalk out a future strategy.
 The issue will be raised with the state government,” Puran Chand, president of Taxi Operators Union at Manali, said.